Root Beer BBQ Sauce

 Total Time 45 minutes

-Call it cola, pop, or Coke, a can of soda and Homemade BBQ Sauce go hand in hand, especially in Southern BBQ recipes.
+Call it cola, pop, or Coke; a can of soda and Homemade BBQ Sauce go hand in hand, especially in Southern BBQ recipes.
 Add this delicious root beer version to your favorite Sauce Recipes!

-Root Beer BBQ Sauce in glass jar
+Sauce in glass jar with spoon

 One bite of Root Beer BBQ Chicken and you’ll know why cola bbq sauce is a Southern tradition!
 This homemade Root Beer Barbecue Sauce still uses a full cup of root beer without any ketchup or bottled BBQ sauce.
 This kid friendly BBQ sauce is packed with flavor!